-I’d be willing to argue that Easter is ALMOST as good as Halloween when it comes to candy.
-Jelly beans and cream filled chocolate eggs…and my favorite, malted chocolate Robin’s eggs.
-Ugh.
-Why are they so good?
+I’d be willing to argue that Easter candy is ALMOST as good as Halloween candy.
+Jelly beans, cream filled chocolate egg, and my favorite, malted chocolate Robin’s eggs.
 So today I’m sharing the easiest way to stuff all of that goodness inside of a cake and blame it on the Easter Bunny.
-Surprise Inside Mini Easter Bundt Cakes, oh yes.
+Surprise Inside Mini Easter Bundt Cakes!

 I filled my bundts with a mix of jelly beans and chocolate robin’s eggs but you could really create any mix you like.
 I think flavor wise, I would stick to chocolate next time around, nothing against the jelly beans but I like chocolate in my cake.
 As for the bundt cake itself, I used a box of white cake mix but if you have time to make it from scratch, this is my go-to homemade white cake recipe.